Shahad109/software-security-attack-simulations/README.md

 ## Author

 Shahad Alharbi
-Student at the University of Jeddah, College of Science and Computer Engineering
+A student at the University of Jeddah, College of Science and Computer Engineering

 ## Academic Purpose